-- 1. Under the Basel III rules (reference BIS press release dated January 13, 2011), the terms and conditions of all non-equity capital instruments (i.e. Additional Tier 1 and Tier 2) issued by banks must have provision that requires such instruments at the option of the supervisor to be either written-off8 or converted into common equity upon occurrence of a certain trigger event. - 2.
+- 1. The terms and conditions7 of all non-equity capital instruments (i.e. Additional Tier 1 and Tier 2) issued by banks will have provision that requires such instruments at the option of the supervisor to be either written-off8 or converted into common equity upon occurrence of a certain trigger event. - 2.
 In order for an instrument issued by a bank to be recognized in Additional Tier 1 or in Tier 2 capital, it must meet the criteria mentioned in the following paragraphs in addition to the criteria specified in Annexure 2 or 3.